OSAS/rh-events/2013/FOSDEM.md

 standard for cloud computing and also non-officially Amazon EC2 query API.

+## Thermostat: The road from 0.1 to 1.0, a success story (in progress)
+### Name: Mario Torre and Roman Kennke
+### Room: Free Java DevRoom (K.4.401)
+### Time: Sun Feb 3 2013, 12:30 - 13:00 CET

+Last year, we shared with the Free Java DevRoom and the global OSS community our vision for a new open source monitoring and instrumentation tool for anyone running an open Java stack, along with our fledgeling implementation.
+Since then, we've been hard at work making this vision a reality.
+Our project has undergone various transformations, including becoming modular not just in terms of deployment but also from a source code perspective with the help of OSGi, a complete overhaul of the API for extending Thermostat, and an amazing visual makeover -- attendees from last year may have trouble recognizing it on sight.
+Along the way we've also added new, compelling features such as detailed thread monitoring, heap dump and analysis, an Eclipse plugin interface, and more functionality available from the command line.
+Of course, we also had a lot of fun doing it.

+In our talk, we will describe the current state of Thermostat, give a demo of what you can do out of the box, and build a toy plugin on the spot so that attendees can see how easy it is to add custom instrumentation.
 ## Build and deploy your app on your own cloud with OpenShift Origin
 ### Name: Xavier Coulon
 ### Room: Cloud DevRoom